nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The matching is done by character sequence. e.g. `ha` or `ns` will match `Hans`
-* Persons matching at least one of the fields or tags will be returned (i.e. `OR` search).
+* Persons matching at least one of the fields or tags will be returned.

 Constraints:
 * At least one of the optional fields must be provided.